 This programme for talented girls and boys in Lancaster primary schools was launched in January 2010.
 It aims to raise aspirations and to encourage able pupils to explore avenues well beyond the confines of the National Curriculum.
 The programme covers all aspects of the curriculum, including science, literacy, numeracy and art.
 Please click on InspirUs to find out more about the programme.

 Lancaster Community Music Centre

 We have a long-standing link with Lancaster Community Music Centre, which meets at the school on 32 Saturdays per year, mostly during school terms.
 All members of the community are welcome to come along and take part in various musical ensembles.
 Individual instrument tuition is also available.
 More details about LCMC here.

 Every year, the pupils choose six charities to support during the Lent Term, and two of these are always local.
-Due to the boys' tremendous fundraising efforts, over £20,000 is raised and local charities receive on average £2,000 from the school.
+Due to the pupils' tremendous fundraising efforts, over £20,000 is raised and local charities receive on average £2,000 from the school.
 Recent recipients have included CancerCare, Friends of Chernobyl's Children Lancaster, Beaumont College and St John's Hospice.